Meet Bertie and Harry – the Music Therapists working with CRAM Foundation clients for 2023-2024.

 “Finding creative ways that we can support clients to access music and help them to self-express through music, like finding their unique innate musicality and drawing that out of them, will be a challenge, however it will be great to find ways we can overcome and adapt to these challenges.”

-It is anticipated that the resulting work of this year-long project between WollCon and CRAM will showcase the creativity of people within our community who are under-represented to a mainstream audience.
+It was anticipated that the resulting work of this year-long project between WollCon and CRAM will showcase the creativity of people within our community who are under-represented to a mainstream audience.

-The outcomes will be publicly available for all to enjoy.
+The outcomes are now available for all to enjoy.